-It was on these grounds that Father Lopez celebrated the first parish Mass and began the work at America's first Mission.
-At Mission Nombre de Dios, guests will find numerous artifacts, both sacred and secular, from the very beginning of the Spanish settlement in St. Augustine.
+It was on these grounds that Father Lopez celebrated the first parish mass and began the work at America's first mission.

-A walking tour of Mission Nombre de Dios includes a number of interesting stops: the Prince of Peace Church, the Father Lopez Statue built by Dr. Ivan Mestrovic, the Great Cross, the Mission Plaque, Our Lady of Guadalupe Shrine, the Our Lady of Perpetual Help, Chapel of Our Lady of La Leche, and Our Lady of La Leche Shrine, and the Rustic Altar.
-Visitors can also tour archaeological excavation sites or go into the Shrine Shop.
+In addition to the Shrine of Our Lady of La Leche, a walking tour of Mission Nombre de Dios includes several interesting stops: the Prince of Peace Church, the Great Cross, the Mission Plaque, and the Rustic Altar.
+Visitors can also tour archaeological excavation sites or go into the Shrine shop.

-The Shrine of Our Lady of La Leche at Mission Nombre de Dios is located at the Great Cross just north of downtown St. Augustine.
-Parking is free.
+The National Shrine of Our Lady of La Leche at Mission Nombre de Dios is at 101 San Marco Avenue, just north of downtown St. Augustine.

 - The grounds are open for visitors on Sunday through Saturday, from dawn to dusk.